miikkaylisiurunen/slugi/README.md

 ### Options

-- `-r, --replacement`: Replacement character for spaces in the slug.
+- `-r, --replacement`: Replacement character for disallowed characters in the slug.
 Default: `-`.
 - `-l, --lowercase`: Converts the slug to lowercase.
 Default: `false`.
 - `-h, --help`: Displays help.
 - `-v, --version`: Displays the version.